 Hip Fracture Surgery: Hospital Recovery

 After surgery, you’ll be moved to the PACU (postanesthesia care unit).
 This is often called the recovery room.
-You’ll stay there until you’re fully awake—often a few hours.
+You’ll stay there until you’re fully awake and stable—often a few hours.
 Then you’ll be moved to your hospital room.

 After surgery, you may feel groggy, thirsty, or cold.
 Your throat may be sore.
 For a few days, you may also have:

-An IV (intravenous) line to give you fluids and medication.
+An IV (intravenous) line to give you fluids and medicine.

 A catheter (tube) to drain urine from your bladder.

 Tubes to drain your incision.

 Boots or special stockings on your legs.
 These help prevent blood clots.

 An incentive spirometer (breathing device).
 Breathing through the spirometer helps prevent lung infections.